 Making the most of your TPE feedback sessions

-TPE Level Controller, Catherine Devaney, helps you achieve value in the feedback process.
+TPE Level Controller, Catherine Devaney, helps you achieve value in the TPE feedback sessions.

 During the TPE course, you will receive a face-to-face feedback session in relation to your mock 1 and mock 2 performances.
 The sessions are delivered by your mock marker and are entirely personal to you.